nvaccess/addon-datastore/README.md

 ## Infrastructure

-- `addon-store-submission` GitHub Repository
+- `addon-datastore` GitHub Repository
   - Authors submit new add-on versions.
   - The "source of truth" for add-on releases.
   - This repository acts as a back-end database, it is open and easy to inspect.
   - Since our needs are simple, preconfigured "views" of the data will suffice.
-- `nvaccess/validateNvdaAddonMetadata` GitHub Repository
+- `nvaccess/addon-datastore-validation` GitHub Repository
   - Metadata / submission schema.
   - Tools used to validate the submission.
 - NV Access server - To provide the endpoint for "available add-ons" meta-data
   - While this is technically not necessary, it provides a good separation from implementation.
     If we wished to change our storage mechanism, we would not be breaking old versions of NVDA.

-## `addon-store-submission` GitHub Repository
+## `addon-datastore` GitHub Repository

 Essentially this repository holds metadata about all the accepted versions of add-ons which are included in the store.
 Metadata about old versions of an add-on remains until it is explicitly removed or becomes invalid.